btc-script-explorer/scantool/README.md

 #### Quick Start (Bitcoin Core)

-Obviously, the following ip addresses, ports, username and password should be replaced by the ones used in your specific setup.
+Obviously, the following ip addresses, port numbers, username and password should be replaced by the ones used in your specific setup.
 Do not use the ones shown here.
+Currently, Bitcoin Core is the only supported node, but other will likely be supported in the future.

 1. Bitcoin Core Config Settings

         txindex=1
         rpcbind=192.168.1.99:9999
         rpcallowip=192.168.1.77
-        rpcuser=btc_node_username
-        rpcpassword=btc_node_password
+        rpcuser=node_username
+        rpcpassword=node_password

 2. Explorer Config Settings

         bitcoin-core-addr=192.168.1.99
         bitcoin-core-port=9999
-        bitcoin-core-username=btc_node_username
-        bitcoin-core-password=btc_node_password
-        url=192.168.1.77
+        bitcoin-core-username=node_username
+        bitcoin-core-password=node_password
+        addr=192.168.1.77
         port=8080

-3. Run Explorer
+3. Run the Explorer

         $ ./explorer --config-file=./explorer.conf